-Investments in financial instruments issued by companies that are identified as manufacturers or manufacturers of key components of anti-personnel mines, cluster munitions, chemical weapons and biological weapons are excluded.
-In addition, the shareholdings within a group structure can also be taken into consideration for the exclusions.
+Investments in financial instruments issued by companies are excluded if they are identified as being involved in the manufacturing or selling of controversial weapons or key components of controversial weapons (anti-personnel mines and/or cluster munitions, chemical and biological weapons).
+In addition, the shareholdings within a group structure may be taken into consideration for the exclusions.